lucysrausch/hoverboard-firmware-hack/README.md

 NOTES Phase Advance / Field weakening:

- - The Phase Advance engages automatically and smooth (no need to boost buttons, no need for additional fancy arrangements).
+ - The Phase Advance engages automatically and smooth (no need for boost buttons or additional fancy arrangements).
 You can re-calibrate the Phase Advance to your needs and your liking.
- - The default calibration was experimentally calibrated on the real motor based on the minimum noise and minimum torque ripple
+ - The default map was experimentally calibrated on the real motor based on the minimum noise and minimum torque ripple
  - If you re-calibrate the Phase advance map please take all the safety measures!
-The motors can spin VERY VERY FAST... crazy fast!
+The motors can spin VERY VERY FAST!
 Please use it with care!
  - I do not recommend more than 40 deg MAX Phase advance.

 ### Future work